paralax/ColossalOpera/hard/subset_sum_automata.md

 You begin with a board full of random integers in each cell.
 Cells will increment or decrement based on a simple application of the subset sum problem: if any subset of the 8 neighboring cells can sum to the target value, you increment the cell's sum by some value; if not, you decrement the cell by that value.
 Automata are defined with three integers `x/y/z`, where `x` is the target value, `y` is the reward value, and `z` is the penalty value.

+Your challenge today is to implement the subset automata:

+- Create a 2 dimensional board starting iwth random numbers
+- Color the board based on the value of the cell (I suggest some sort of rainbow effect if you can)
+- Parse the definition as described above
+- Increment or decrement the cell according to the rules described above
+- Redraw the board at each iteration

+You'll probably want to explore various definitions and see what sorts of interesting patterns emerge.

 # FSharp Solution

+For me, the part I spent the most time on was getting a reasonably pretty display.
+I'm still not quite satisfied with it.

 	// D generate board
 	// D iterate over each square finding NW,N,NE,E,SE,S,SW,W values